himotoyoshi/carray/README.md

 ## Features

-* Multidimensional arrays holding values of a single, uniform data type
-* Indexing and slicing in many ways — by position, range, boolean mask, or index/address arrays
-* Element-wise arithmetic, mathematical and transcendental functions
-* Reduction and statistics computed over the whole array or along any axis
-* Built-in per-element mask on every array to represent missing values, properly accounted for in reductions and statistics
+* Every array carries a per-element mask for missing values, respected by reductions and statistics
-* A rich family of views onto the original data — for indexing, reshaping, and reinterpreting elements — without copying
-* Views compose into chains of any depth, and writing through them reaches all the way back to the source data
+* Views compose without copying — a write through the outermost view reaches the source data
-* Explicit broadcasting: operating on arrays of different shapes by stretching size-1 axes to match, without ever adding axes implicitly
-* Fast reductions built on compiler auto-vectorization
+* MemoryView protocol on both sides: share buffers with other numerical libraries without copying
-* Kernel-style iteration from Ruby: drive a Ruby block over each sub-array spanning chosen axes
+* Kernel-style iteration: run a Ruby block over each sub-array spanning the axes you choose
-* Faces: a mechanism for building extended data types on top of CArray (time, categorical and variable-length string columns are such types)
-* Easily define record types that bind several data together as one element
+* Attach domain meaning (time, angle, quantity with units…) without changing storage — a Face
-* User-defined array classes, written in Ruby, that share the full CArray interface so your own type behaves like a CArray everywhere
+* Define your own array class in pure Ruby while keeping the full CArray interface
+* Pack multiple values into one element as a record type
-* A DataFrame (`CAFrame`) whose columns are plain CArrays — it adds names and row operations (select, filter, sort, join, group-by, CSV I/O) and hands a column back as the array itself, so masks, views and Faces keep working on it
+* A DataFrame (`CAFrame`) whose columns are plain CArrays, so masks, views and Faces keep working
-* Writing per-axis methods and functions in C extensions with ease — a single kernel runs across every view type, with no per-view branching to write yourself
-* MemoryView protocol support — interoperate with other numerical libraries as both producer and consumer

 ## Install